verbb/events/docs/get-started/configuration.md

 ## Configuration options
 - `pluginName` - Change the plugin name.
+- `defaultEventIndexStatus` - Set the default status filter for the Events index.
+Leave blank to show all statuses.
 - `ticketSKULength` - Purchased tickets have a unique, auto-generated SKU.
 Use this value to set the desired length.
 - `ticketPdfPath` - Set the path to your PDF.
 - `ticketPdfFilenameFormat` - Set the default PDF filename format.